spradhip-gh/exitous-prototype/src/NEW_FEATURES.md

 *   **Feature: Inline Content Creation**
     *   **Description:** The workflow for mapping content has been streamlined.
 From the "Map Tasks" or "Map Tips" dialog in the form editor, Admins can now create a new task or tip on the fly without navigating to a different page.

+*   **Feature: Comprehensive Analytics**
+    *   **User Story:** As a Platform Admin, I want to view analytics on the most common "Unsure" answers across all companies so that I can identify areas where our questions or guidance can be improved.